kaled-alshmrany/FuSeBMC/README.md

       Or
       make clean debug

-      Then, you will have the tool under the name "my_instrument"
+      Then, you will have the tool under the name "FuSeBMC_instrument"

 <br /><br />
 How to run it:

-./esbmc-wrapper.py -p ./properties/coverage-branches.prp -s incr ./examples/rangesum10.i
+./fusebmc.py -p ./properties/coverage-branches.prp -s incr ./examples/rangesum10.i

 <br /><br />